Jens Meiert

 10. Quality Assurance

-If you don’t sincerely want to create a website and don’t intend to maintain it: Please don’t even start.
+If you don’t sincerely want to create a website and don’t intend to maintain it: Don’t even start.

 A high-quality website requires a lot of commitment and effort.
 Good content requires a lot of commitment and effort.
 Your users and visitors demand commitment and effort.
-A website can be compared to a pet – think about whether your really want one before you get one.
-(But you are right, pets that are not treated well certainly hurt much more.)
+A website can be compared to a pet—think about whether you really want one before you get one.
+(But you’re right, it’s much worse to treat pets badly.)

-So you have decided that you really want a website and that this website should really be of an acceptable standard.
-What you need to do now is a plan:
+You have decided that you want a website and that this website should meet an acceptable standard.
+What you need to do now is plan:

-If you are unsure about how to answer some of these questions, if you are in any doubts or even fail to find an answer to one of the questions, you probably need a break.
-Or you could try to seek for help regarding your decisions.
-Your website won’t mind the wait.
+If you’re unsure about how to answer these questions, if you’re in doubt or fail to find an answer to one of the questions, take a break.
+Or consult others to help you with your decisions.
+Your website will wait.

-After the planning phase has been completed, don’t immediately start designing and implementing: First, you need to create, test, verify, and reconsider the structure and architecture of your offer.
-To do this, read a good book about information architecture, look at a few heuristics and have at least 15 users do some card-sorting.
-Even at this early stage, don’t forget to keep an eye on localization and internationalization.
-Document the structure you have elaborated and validate it – by testing it while you are designing the website.
+After the planning phase has been completed, don’t immediately start designing and implementing: First, you need to create, test, and verify the structure and architecture of your website.
+To do this, read a good book about information architecture, look at a few heuristics and have 15 users do card-sorting.
+Even at this early stage, keep an eye on localization and internationalization.
+Document the structure you have identified and validate it—by testing it while you’re designing the website.

-Consider a few additional points before you start the design process:
+Consider these additional points before you start the design process:

-After completing the design process, which should have led to a well operating design, you can now start the implementation.
-(It is, however, possible, that you start this at an earlier stage already.)
-In addition to environment (server) and dynamics (script languages), you need to consider the following points:
+After completing the design process, which should have led to an appealing, working design, you can start the implementation.
+(It’s possible, however, that you already start this at an earlier stage.)
+In addition to hosting, you need to consider the following points:

-After having worked out an elaborate, high-quality information offer on the basis of the aforementioned points, you should still absolutely and definitely carry out Quality Assurance (QA).
-The launch of your offer is part of this phase, ideally after a final QA.
-It may be possible to launch your website immediately after having carried out the QA, but only if you have focused on quality from the beginning.
+After having worked out an elaborate, high-quality information website on the basis of the aforementioned points, you should still absolutely and definitely carry out quality assurance (QA).
+The launch of your website should depend on it.
+It may be possible to launch your website immediately after having carried out QA, but that’s likely only to work if you have focused on quality from the beginning.

 Control and optimize the following:

 Market your website without feeling guilty.
 Your HTML should already be suitable for search engines (semantics and accessibility).
 Use a moderate link strategy from this point on and perform conventional Public Relations (PR).
 I know, this is easy to be said, but it has to be done.
-Moreover, don’t get upset if your website doesn’t have great success from the very beginning, such as ten times more users accessing the site – plan on a long-term basis.
+Furthermore, don’t get upset if your website doesn’t have great success from the very beginning, with traffic exploding within a brief time—plan for the long run.

 Make sure that the “key performance indicators” (KPI) you determined at the beginning are measured.
-If your existing statistics don’t determine these numbers, ensure that they do.
-There are some useful statistics tools: A few good ones are free of charge (Google Analytics), only fractionally more good inexpensive ones (Mint), and a handful of good expensive ones (WebSideStory).
-Use these metrics to evaluate the development and the success of your offer.
+If your statistics don’t give you these numbers, make sure they do.
+There are some useful statistics tools: A few good ones are free of charge (Google Analytics), some are good and inexpensive (Mint), and others are good and expensive (WebSideStory).
+Use metrics to evaluate the development and the success of your website.

-This hint unfortunately won’t be of much use if you have never before had a good look at web analytics.
-It is time to do this now.
+This tip won’t be of much use if you have not had a good look at web analytics.
+It’s time to do this now.

 Maintain your website.
 Update your website.
 Look after your website.
 Add new content on a regular basis.
-Furthermore, check old content.
+Furthermore, review old content.
 You need to proofread new and old content.
-Never cease to question your offer.
-At the end of the day, it is once more all about …
+Never cease to question your site.
+At the end of the day, it’s once more all about…

 That’s right, quality assurance is a process.
-Keep validating, checking, and testing your documents, contents, and design … again and again.
+Keep validating, checking, and testing your documents, contents, and design… again and again.
+Enjoy your good website!

 Very good article, thank you !